GitByKaliMeNope/React-imageChanger-kalimenope/README.md

 # React-imageChanger-kalimenope
-# With a Welcome String, and 3 pics
+ With a Welcome String, and 3 pics
-# Buildet by KaliMeNope.de => Timo Meng
+ Buildet by KaliMeNope.de
-# Project to build owen React Website
+ Project to build owen React Website

 # Install instructions: